-The market is a voting machine in the short term, but a weighing machine in the long term, so share price follows earnings per share (EPS) eventually.
-That means EPS growth is considered a real positive by most successful long-term investors.
-As a tree reaches steadily for the sky, Helen of Troy's EPS has grown 25% each year, compound, over three years.
+As one of my mentors once told me, share price follows earnings per share (EPS).
+Therefore, there are plenty of investors who like to buy shares in companies that are growing EPS.
+As a tree reaches steadily for the sky, Helen of Troy's EPS has grown 23% each year, compound, over three years.
 If the company can sustain that sort of growth, we'd expect shareholders to come away winners.

 Are Helen of Troy Insiders Aligned With All Shareholders?

 I like company leaders to have some skin in the game, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
 As a result, I'm encouraged by the fact that insiders own Helen of Troy shares worth a considerable sum.
-Indeed, they hold US$25m worth of its stock.
+To be specific, they have US$32m worth of shares.
 That shows significant buy-in, and may indicate conviction in the business strategy.
 Despite being just 0.7% of the company, the value of that investment is enough to show insiders have plenty riding on the venture.

-Should You Add Helen of Troy To Your Watchlist?
+Does Helen of Troy Deserve A Spot On Your Watchlist?

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction